Hey there, Louanne.

 Once done, let's review the tax set up to make sure you don't throw off your tax calculations.
 Here are some options to check the Washington State Paid Leave set up:

 That should rectify the issue, @Sarah-transit.
 Here's a great article to guide you with the process: Washington Paid Family and Medical Leave (New Tax 2019)

 Don't hesitate to let me know if you have questions or need anything.
 Click the Reply button below to post an update.
 Have a great weekend!

 I am having this same issue after updating to the 21908 payroll update on the desktop (maybe a coincidence?) but it is only affecting one employee - the new one I had just put in.
 I have checked both the payroll set up and the employee tax-other to make sure all are set properly and they are.
 The Wa St Pd Medical leave (Empl) is still not calculating for this employee.

 Thanks for joining this thread, @DTrav.

 Allow me to step in and help ensure to calculate the WA Medical leave tax correctly when creating the employee's paycheck.

-If you've already processed the recommended steps provided by my colleague @Jen_D and the issue persists, let's revert the paycheck you create to un-save the data you've entered before getting the tax table update.
+If you've already processed the recommended steps provided by my colleague @Anonymous and the issue persists, let's revert the paycheck you create to un-save the data you've entered before getting the tax table update.
 Then, re-enter the number of hours and other payroll items to check if taxes are now taken out.